-And finally Paul asks that "the fellowship of the Holy Spirit be with you all."
-The KJV uses the word "communion".
-Here, this is not the sacrament of Holy Communion but "fellowship".
-That word translated "fellowship" or "communion" (Greek koinonia) is used to refer to several things.
-It us used in different places to talk about the Lord's Supper, or the sharing of earthly material goods, as the disciples did soon after Pentecost when believers had all things in common, or the sharing of faith by telling others about God's plan of salvation in Jesus Christ, as well as what we know as "fellowship", that is, doing religious things together.
+And finally Paul says that "the fellowship of the Holy Spirit be with you all."
+The King James Version uses the word "communion".
+In this verse, this is not the sacrament of Holy Communion but "fellowship".
+That word translated "fellowship" or "communion" is used in the Bible to refer to several things.
+It is used in different places to talk about the Lord's Supper, or the sharing of earthly material goods, as the disciples did soon after Pentecost when believers had all things in common.
+It is also used for the sharing of faith by telling others about God's plan of salvation in Jesus Christ, as well as what we know as "fellowship", that is, doing religious things together.
 We sometimes think of fellowship as summarized in the idea of "church fellowship", meaning "doing religious things together".
 But fellowship or communion in this verse is greater than just the things we do to exercise or practice church fellowship.
 It is the fellowship itself.
 It is that bond which is invisible in itself and which shows itself in doing such outward things as gathering to join in prayer, hymns, and worship.
 It is the fact that all believers are part of the invisible "Holy Christian Church, the Communion of Saints".
-The Holy Spirit works to bring people to faith in Jesus Christ, thus also making them part of the fellowship scripture teaches as the Holy Christian Church, the invisible fellowship of all believers.
+The Holy Spirit works to bring people to faith in Jesus Christ, thus also making them part of the fellowship which scripture teaches as the "Holy Christian Church", the invisible fellowship of all believers.

 So there is really a great deal of God's grace, love, and fellowship behind those three words in our text.
 "May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all."
-Amen.